tada/pljava/src/site/markdown/use/sqlxml.md

 `DOCUMENT`.
 Java code that requests an `InputStream`, `Reader`, `String`, or `StreamSource` will be on its own to parse the data in whichever form appears.

+##### Effect on parsing of whitespace

+In `DOCUMENT` form, any whitespace outside of the single root element is considered markup, not character data.
+When the value is parsable as `DOCUMENT`, and read through PL/Java's `SAXSource` or `StAXSource`, no whitespace that occurs outside of the root element will be reported to the application.
+PL/Java's `DOMSource` will present a `Document` node with no whitespace text-node children outside of the root element.

+If the value parses as `CONTENT`, PL/Java's `DOMSource` will present a `DocumentFragment` node with all character data, including whitespace, preserved.
+The streaming operation of the `SAXSource` and `StAXSource` is more complicated, and lossy for whitespace (only if it occurs outside of any element) ahead of the first parse event that would not be possible in `DOCUMENT` form.
+All whitespace beyond that point is preserved.

 #### How both forms are accommodated when writing

 Java code using a _writable_ SQLXML instance to produce a result may write